cartmander/raft-world-dev/README.md

 - Launch the game and you should be able to see the latest version of the World.

 **If you don't have the World in your local yet**
-- Copy and paste the World folder directory from this repository to your local World directory.
+- Copy and paste a World folder directory from this repository to your local World directory.
 - Launch the game and you should be able to import the World.

 ## Pushing the latest changes from your Raft World to this repository